barrel/shopify-vite/docs/guide/index.md

 ## Overview

-Shopify Vite Plugin is a project that aims to integrate [Vite](https://vitejs.dev/) as seamlessly as possible with [Shopify themes](https://shopify.dev/docs/themes) to optimize your theme development experience by providing sensible built-in configurations that should work for the majority of themes and a snippet to load your assets for development and production.
+VoltShopify Vite Plugin is a project that aims to integrate [Vite](https://vitejs.dev/) as seamlessly as possible with [Shopify themes](https://shopify.dev/docs/themes) to optimize your theme development experience by providing sensible built-in configurations that should work for the majority of themes and a snippet to load your assets for development and production.